 Eventually, a ‘duel’ between two magicians was planned, but one of them was arrested outside the cemetery by police.
 He was holding a crucifix and a wooden stake.
 He ended up serving a jail sentence for interfering with graves.
 The East Cemetery is now fenced off, so at least the ransacking of graves seems to be a thing of the past.

 David Angel blogs at Travel with Little One.

 Greyfriars Kirkyard – Edinburgh, Scotland

 One of the most popular sites to see in Edinburgh, Greyfriars Kirkyard is more than just a creepy, cool graveyard to stroll through.
 With a dark history of disease, famine, torture, and death, Edinburgh, Scotland, has a good many ghosts that walk through its closes and small alleyways.
 And most of them can be found lurking behind gravestones and walking between mausoleums in Greyfriars.

 But why is Greyfriars Kirkyard so haunted?
 Because during the years when the black plague traumatized Edinburgh, most of the dead found their final resting place to be in this particular graveyard.
 In fact, during that time the ground level found at Greyfriars was about four layers lower than what you find there now.
 But what lies between those layers?
 Why the buried dead, of course.

 During the black plague days, so many people were dying every day that the city ran out of ground space to bury them in.
 So, the solution?
 Layering.
 Throughout Greyfriars there are nearly 4,000 bodies buried amongst the small graveyard.
-Thus making it one of the most haunted places to visit throughout Europe!
+Thus making it one of the most haunted places to visit in Europe and one of the scariest places to visit in the world!
 This alluring and ominous graveyard has been drawing in ghost hunters for years… and some haven’t been disappointed to find one!